alibaba/GraphScope/README.md

 The figure shows the flow of execution in the cluster mode.
 When users run code in the python client, it will:

 - *Step 1*.
 Create a session or workspace in GraphScope.
 - *Step 2 - Step 5*.
 Load a graph, query, analysis and run learning task on this graph via Python interface.
-These steps are the same to local mode, thus users process huge graphs in a distributed setting just like analysis a small graph on a single machine.
+These steps are the same to local mode, thus users process huge graphs in a distributed setting just like analysis a small graph on a single machine.(Note that `graphscope.gremlin` and `graphscope.graphlearn` need to be changed to `sess.gremlin` and `sess.graphlearn`, respectively. `sess` is the name of the `Session` instance user created.)
 - *Step 6*.
 Close the session.